VR-25/acc/README.md

 ## DESCRIPTION

 ACC is an Android software mainly intended for [extending battery service life](https://batteryuniversity.com/article/bu-808-how-to-prolong-lithium-based-batteries).
-In a nutshell, this is achieved through limiting charging current, temperature, and voltage.
+In a nutshell, this is achieved through limiting charging current, temperature and voltage.
 Any root solution is supported.
-Regardless of whether the system is rooted with Magisk, the installation is always "systemless".
+Regardless of whether the system is rooted with KernelSU/Magisk, the installation is always "systemless".

 ---